-Select from over 100 proprietary proven military and commercial hulls and get your vessel built in our location.
+Select from over 100 proprietary proven military and commercial hulls and get your vessel built in our locations.

 Design & Engineering

 Swiftships offers a unique advantage in naval architecture.
 We have over seven decades of experience in shipbuilding combined with innovative solutions.
-Swiftships engineering teams reliably incorporate the newest technological trends with high-quality mission performance in the real world.
+Swiftships engineering teams reliably incorporate the newest technological trends with high-quality mission performance, in the real operating environments.

 Want your vessels to be built in your location?
 Sure, we can help you with that goal.
 Swiftships has extensive experience working with international clients in local building programs with various degrees of involvement.

 We started supporting co-production programs in the early 1980’ and have since established a global network of strategic operating locations and partnerships.
-Our advantage as a local building partner is broad capability and flexibility from co-production to design licensing and transfer of technology.
+Our advantage, as a local building partner, is a broad capability and flexibility from co-production to design, licensing and transfer of technology.

-Swiftships offers its innovative and cost-effective approach to the development of a maritime infrastructure.
-We share our expertise as a shipbuilding company and deliver the most effective and advanced solutions for shipyard design, docks, logistical and training facilities, and digitization.
+Swiftships offers its innovative and cost-effective approach to the development of maritime infrastructure.
+We share our expertise as a shipbuilding company and deliver the most effective and advanced solutions for shipyard design, docks, logistics, training facilities, and digitization.

 autonomy and systems integration services

 Swiftships leads the maritime industry in the newest trend of autonomous platforms and advanced technology.

-Swiftships has developed extensive programs in R&D of autonomous solutions and advanced technology integration to military and commercial vessels.
+Swiftships has developed extensive programs in R&D of autonomous solutions and advanced technology integration for military and commercial vessels.
 Our capabilities range from building fully autonomous vessels to converting existing vessels into autonomous or unmanned platforms, integrating artificial intelligence, providing launch and recovery platforms and more.
-Swiftships Autonomy Systems is a dedicated team that supports clients from consultancy to vessel building.
+Swiftships’ Autonomy Systems are built by a dedicated team that supports clients from consultancy to vessel building.

 Swiftships is a well proven integrator of various systems to meet the multitude of missions for our customers.
 Our expertise encompasses integrating a variety of customer selected equipment and systems, including Sensors, Navigation, Communication, Advanced COMBAT Systems, Weapons and Missile Systems, Propulsion and Ship Service Systems.
 We ensure harmonious interaction and cooperation between each system to guarantee that the ship operates seamlessly as a completely integrated entity.

 Our dedicated services and customer care keeps your vessels operational at all the time.